RPC-C, ADHD Counsellor in Guelph

 One word: balance.
 You’re not trying to eradicate your ADHD, but certain aspects of it are creating genuine problems – perhaps at work, at school, among friends, or even when you’re by yourself.
 You would like to keep those challenges as small as possible.

 You may have noticed that I don’t list 14 different areas of practice here on my “bio” page: just this one.
-Helping people navigate ADHD is why I’m here, and why I wanted to become a therapist in the first place.
+Helping people navigate ADHD is why I’m here, and why I wanted to become a counsellor in the first place.

 I can help you beat yourself up less, minimize the parts of ADHD that drive you crazy, and build on the parts of it that you consider strengths.